Skip to content

 ESP32 B: The Receiver (Sampler)

-This code reads the signal and prints it to the Serial Plotter.
+This code reads the signal and prints it to the Serial interface.
 Note the use of analogReadAttenuation, which sets the voltage range to approximately 0V–3.1V to better match the DAC output.

 // ESP32 RECEIVER CODE